 There will be no set parkruns for 2021 – all runners can decide which events to go to and their best 10 scoring events will count towards the 2021 competition, but with a maximum of three from any one parkrun (your best three will count).
 Points will be scored for age grading, category position and PBs as before, but there will be bonus points for attending local parkruns and for parkruns with fewer runners, as set out below.

 Finally, there are points for volunteering – you will get points for volunteering each time, up to a maximum of 10 times.
 You will score 15 points for each of the first two times you volunteer, and then one additional point for each of the next eight times you volunteer (maximum 38 points).
-Again, these will be added automatically, as long as you are on the results pages as an official volunteer for any event during the year.
+Again, these will be added automatically, as long as you are on the results pages as an official volunteer for any event during the year (this will include events in July as there are no dates on the parkrun website for volunteering).
 For new members or those new to parkrunning, volunteering points will only appear after you have run a parkrun (for technical reasons), but those you accumulated before you ran will be counted once you have run.

 You earn points based on the following:

 Bonus Points for PB: if you get a course PB then you get 3 points (first time appearance does not count, you need to have done at least two at same venue for a PB to count).